Modern Languages and Literatures

 LCTR 237: The Latin American World in English

 Taught in English.
 A study of native peoples of the American Indian civilizations from multiple perspectives: historical, political, sociological, and literary.
 Course materials include readings and lectures on a wide variety of topics, discussions, films, videos, slides, and music.
 Students with a knowledge of Spanish and/or Portuguese may work with bilingual materials.
 May count toward the Spanish major.
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives requirement.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective.)

 cross listed: SPAN 337, LNAM 302